oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.4.2 Allow file
 Removes execution prevention from a file or takes a file out of quarantine.
 This command SHOULD NOT be issued towards a file which has not previously received a 'deny file' or a 'contain file' command first.

-OpenC2 Consumers that receive 'allow file' commands
+OpenC2 Consumers that receive a 'allow file' Command:

 * but the file is not contained
     * SHOULD respond with status code 400